-Here are five things that kept us and our 5-year-old entertained on her first international trip.
+Here are five activities that kept us and our 5YO child entertained on our Hong Kong family vacation.

 Take the Peak Tram